Local Mt. Shasta

 - Water/Wind resistant shell parka

 - Insulated Jacket: This is required and very necessary.
 Down or synthetic fill.
-Mid weight
+Mid weight.
+Fits over other layers

 - Gaiters*: Mid-calf